 Most events that fail to deliver what the client had in mind start with a briefing that is too vague or incomplete.
 It’s not due to poor execution, the wrong venue, or disappointing entertainment.
 It’s because the foundation was flawed.

 A good briefing takes two hours.
 A bad briefing takes two rounds of revisions, causes frustration on both sides, and sometimes results in an event you didn’t really want.
-The best event agencies ask the right questions—but you also need to have the right answers ready.
+The best event agencies ask the right questions.
+But you also need to have the right answers ready.

 The five building blocks of a strong briefing